offalynne/Input/docs/latest/Quick-Start-Guide.md

 To get this show on the road, first thing you're gonna want to do is to drag the [.yymps file](https://github.com/JujuAdams/Input/releases) you got into your project.
 A dialogue will pop up and you just gotta hit "add all" and then "OK".
 This will leave you with a new folder in your Asset Browser labeled "Input".
 That's good.
 You want that.

 Now since we're on a roll, why don't you make an input manager object.
 I'm gonna call mine `obj_input_manager`, but you might have a better or funnier name or whatever.
-Add yourself a Create event, a Begin Step event, and a Begin Step Event.
+Add yourself a Create event, a Begin Step event, and a Step Event.

 Straight away you're going to want to put [`input_tick()`](Functions-(System)#input_tick) into your Begin Step event.
 This function handles all things Input behind the scenes, it is important to have [`input_tick()`](Functions-(System)#input_tick) once (and only once) each step of your game.
 A good way to do this is by making `obj_input_manager` [persistent](https://manual.yoyogames.com/#t=The_Asset_Editors%2FObjects.htm), and placing one instance in your first room.